zkc3783/dream-share-discover/README.md

 Dear potential team members from Portugal,

-We are thrilled to invite you to join our team, Dream, Share, Discovery, as we embark on a journey not just of innovation and exploration, but of building a home together.
+We are thrilled to invite you to join our team, Dream, Share, Discover, as we embark on a journey not just of innovation and exploration, but of building a home together.
 Your unique perspectives and skills will not only drive the success of our project but also enrich our team's culture, making every day a shared adventure.
 As we navigate the challenges of our project, we look forward to creating a space where everyone feels at home, sharing not just tasks but also our daily lives and dreams!

 Welcome to our family!